buzzm/postgresbson/README.md

 when moving real data around at a top level but in the course of descending into substructure, it is possible to encounter an array and have that returned.
- Since the basic `bson_get_bson` function assumes a set of field:value pairs, the behavior in BSON is to return string indexed object where the field names are the integer representation of the location in the array:
+ Since the basic `bson_get_bson` function assumes a set of field:value pairs, the behavior in BSON is to return a string indexed object where the keys are the integer representation of the location in the array.
+From the CLI, this will be seen as:

     select bson_column->'d'->'payload'->'vector' ...
-        returns
+      returns  {"0":"some value", "1":"another value", "2":{fldx:"a rich shape"}}
-    {"0":"some value", "1":"another value", "2":{fldx:"a rich shape"}}
+      not      ["some value", "another value", {fldx:"a rich shape"}]

-        not
+The way to avoid this is to instruct psycopg2 and postgres to *not* try to perform container type conversion and instead just vend raw bson which you can decode
-    ["some value", "another value", {fldx:"a rich shape"}]
+yourself:

 Status